USD ($)

 6. Internet of Things (IoT)

+With the proliferation of IoT devices, VLANs are increasingly used to isolate these devices from the main network.
 This not only enhances security by limiting access to sensitive data but also reduces the risk of congestion caused by numerous IoT devices transmitting data simultaneously.

 VLANs provide numerous advantages, making them a preferred choice for network segmentation in various environments.